Syntax Document

 fn main() {

-// Create a generic instance
+// create generic instance

 var p = pair<int, string>{